How Many Hours to Study for Exam P

 A Realistic 12-Week Schedule

 This assumes 20 to 25 hours per week, roughly 3 hours per day, 6 days per week.
-This is the timeline I recommend to most candidates.
+It's the timeline I steer most candidates toward.

 Weeks 1 to 2: Foundations (40 to 50 hours)